wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/6-limits.md

 - If a tenant has at least one Dynamics 365 professional subscription, they will get 50,000 requests per 24 hours.
 - If a tenant has at least one Microsoft Power Apps or Power Automate subscription, they will get 25,000 requests per 24 hours.

 Power Apps and Power Automate capacity add-on allows customers to increase the limits for a given user.
-Each capacity add-on raises the request limits by an additional 10,000 per 24 hours.
+Each capacity add-on raises the request limits by an other 10,000 per 24 hours.

 > [!NOTE]
-> For further information see <https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations>
+> For more information, see <https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations>

 ## Service Limits